KeyanSong/431-2018/slides/class12/README.md

 - [Task A](https://thomaselove.github.io/431-2018-project/taskA.html) also requires you, as an individual, to:
     - develop and propose a meaningful summary of your ideas and research question for Study 2 (Your Data).
     - identify and present a detailed description of a data set that is likely to lead to an answer to the research question you proposed for Study 2, and that is appropriate for use in the project.
-- [Task B](https://thomaselove.github.io/431-2018-project/taskB.html) simply requires you to complete the Google Form for project presentation sign up that is linked at http://bit.ly/431-2018-project-signup-taskB
+- [Task B](https://thomaselove.github.io/431-2018-project/taskB.html) simply requires you to complete the Google Form for project presentation sign up that is linked at http://bit.ly/431-2018-project-signup-taskB.
+    - As of 2018-10-03 at 4:47 PM, 23 of you have done this.
+Thanks!

 ### The Brainstorming Activity, from Class 10